haseenjumana/Analyzing-Amazon-Sales-data/README.md

 * Build an interactive dashboard (Streamlit / Dash / Tableau) for stakeholders.
 * Deeper customer segmentation using clustering (RFM analysis).

-*This README is a template.
-I can tailor it to your exact dataset and code (add code snippets, screenshots, or dashboard link).
-Do you want me to add a short `requirements.txt` and a ready-to-run `etl.py` script?*